SSKnT/SSKnT/README.md

-# Hi there, I'm Sohaib Shaukat! 👋
+# Hi there, I'm Sohaib! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with an interest in various technologies and programming languages.
 Here's a little bit about me: